Transforming a Utility from the Inside Out

 3. Customer and Community:

-With internal capability established, Hunter Water was able to engage its community differently — moving from a compliance relationship ("pay your bill, follow the rules") to a genuine partnership in water stewardship.
 This inside-out sequence proved essential: you cannot ask customers to change behaviour if your own organisation hasn't done the work first.

 The Results